How to Configure Microphone in OBS

 - Excluding source duplication

 When working with scenes, it's important to remember that adding a source happens separately for each scene.
-If you add a microphone to one scene and then switch to another, sound may disappear.
-This is a common reason why users think OBS stopped working correctly.
-The solution is simple — either add the source to each scene, or use global audio settings.
+If you add a microphone to one scene and then switch to another, the sound may disappear.
+This is a common reason why users think OBS has stopped working correctly.
+The solution is simple — either add the source to each scene or use global audio settings.

 Checking in Mixer

 After adding the source, open the OBS mixer.
 This is where you can see if voice is coming into the program.
-If the bar is moving, the microphone is working correctly.
+If the scale moves — the microphone is working correctly.

-If the indicator is stationary, it means sound is not coming in.
-Constant red zone indicates that the signal is too loud and its level needs to be adjusted.
+If the indicator is motionless, it means sound is not coming in.
+Constant red zone indicates the signal is too loud and needs to be adjusted.
 The mixer allows you to visually assess the situation without complex parameters and immediately understand if something needs to be changed.

-Also, using the mixer you can not only listen, but also visually control sound during broadcast.
-If the bar reacts with delay or moves in jerks, this may indicate problems with drivers or system overload.
+The mixer also allows not only listening but also visually controlling sound during broadcast.
+If the scale reacts with delay or moves jerkily, this may indicate driver problems or system overload.

 Setting Base Volume

-First, base volume is always set, and only then filters are applied.
-Too quiet signal worsens sound, and overloaded one spoils broadcast quality.
+Base volume setup is always done first, and only then filters are applied.
+Too quiet signal worsens sound, and overloaded signal ruins broadcast quality.

-The right approach is to achieve a clean signal with a small margin.
-Voice should be clear, but not go into the red zone.
+The right approach is to achieve clean signal with a small reserve.
+Voice should be intelligible but not go into the red zone.

 Don't increase the level just to make the voice maximally loud.
 It's much more important to preserve clarity and speech intelligibility.
-If necessary, it's better to slightly raise the level at the filter stage than to overload the input signal.
+If needed, it's better to slightly raise the level at the filter stage than overload the input signal.

 Filters are enabled through the mixer: click the gear button next to the microphone and select 'Filters'.
 All effects work in a chain, and order matters.

-Any enabling or change is heard immediately, especially if you use test recording.
+Any enabling or change is heard immediately, especially if using test recording.
 This is a convenient way to make initial sound improvement without complex actions.

-To control results, it's convenient to enable monitoring and listening through headphones.
+For result control, it's convenient to enable monitoring and listening through headphones.
 This allows you to immediately hear how filters affect sound and quickly change parameters.
-This approach helps avoid situations when viewers hear problems before you.
+This approach helps avoid situations where viewers hear problems before you do.

 Noise Suppression reduces constant background: fans, system noise, hum.
 Noise Gate removes sound during pauses when you're silent.
 Both filters are important for good voice transmission.

-But excessive tuning leads to words being cut off or sounding unnatural.
-If speech 'disappears', it means parameters are too harsh.
-The goal is to improve intelligibility, not enhance filtering.
+But excessive setup leads to words being cut off or sounding unnatural.
+If speech 'disappears,' it means parameters are too harsh.
+The goal is to improve intelligibility, not amplify filtering.
 Here it's important to listen to the result through monitoring and properly balance the effect.

 Compressor for Voice Leveling

-After compression, whisper becomes more audible, and screaming doesn't hurt ears.
-Wrong parameters can worsen sound, so it's important to apply compressor moderately, focusing on sound, not numbers.
+After compression, whispers become more audible, and shouts don't hurt ears.
+Wrong parameters can worsen sound, so it's important to apply the compressor moderately, focusing on sound rather than numbers.

 Limiter and Overload Protection

-Limiter is placed at the end of the filter chain and protects from sharp peaks.
-It's especially good to add and configure on emotional streams where voice can suddenly become loud.
+The limiter is placed at the end of the filter chain and protects against sharp peaks.
+It's especially good to add and configure for emotional broadcasts where voice can suddenly become loud.

-This filter doesn't amplify signal, but limits maximum, maintaining stable broadcast sound and comfort for those listening to the stream.
+This filter doesn't amplify the signal but limits the maximum, maintaining stable broadcast sound and comfort for stream listeners.

 Any microphone setup should end with testing.
 Without checking, it's impossible to objectively evaluate the result.
 The best way is to make a short recording in OBS Studio, then listen to it in headphones.
-This allows you to hear real distortions that are not always noticeable during direct work.
+This allows you to hear real distortions that aren't always noticeable during live work.

-After recording, it's important to check how sound behaves during normal speech, pauses, and voice raising.
-This approach helps understand if additional improvement or parameter changes are needed before launching a full stream on Twitch.
+After recording, it's important to check how sound behaves during normal speech, pauses and voice elevation.
+This approach helps understand if additional improvement or parameter changes are needed before launching a full broadcast on Twitch.

-- No sound — check if the right microphone and source are selected
+- No sound — check if the correct microphone and source are selected

-- Noise and background — weaken noise suppression and reduce gain
+- Noise and background — reduce noise suppression and lower gain

-- Delay — disable extra filters and monitoring
+- Delay — disable unnecessary filters and monitoring

-In most cases, one correction allows you to quickly return proper and stable sound.
+In most cases, one correction allows you to quickly restore correct and stable sound.